am20dipi/dillonperino/README.md

 Dillonperino.com is a living and changing collection of art that reflects the artist's accomplishments, skills, experiences, and attributes.

+## INSTALLATION + USAGE

+1. Switch into the 'frontend' directory using command `cd frontend` in your terminal.
+2. Install the required node packages using command `npm install` in your terminal.
+3. Start the server using command `npm start` in your terminal.
+4. Navigate to the application in the browser using the provided localhost path `http://localhost:3000` .
+5. Navigate through the application using the navigation bar.

 ## TECHNOLOGIES

 + JavaScript